Goodbye, Mr. Chips: 1984 serial

 In 1984 it was adapted as a television serial by the BBC.
 It starred Roy Marsden and Jill Meager and ran for six half-hour episodes.
 Many scenes were filmed at Repton School, Derbyshire, in an effort to remain faithful to the original film.

 2002 serial

 A television film adaptation was produced by STV Studios (then known as "SMG TV Productions") in 2002.
 It aired on the ITV Network in Britain and on PBS's Masterpiece Theatre in the United States.
 It starred Martin Clunes and Victoria Hamilton with Henry Cavill, William Moseley, Oliver Rokison and Harry Lloyd.

 Parodies

 Goodbye, Mr. Chips was parodied in the British sketch comedy programmes Hale and Pace (as Piss Off, Mr. Chips) and Big Train.

-Vince Gilligan created the television show Breaking Bad with the premise that the show's protagonist Walter White would turn "From Mr. Chips to Scarface" through the series' course.
+Vince Gilligan created the television show Breaking Bad with the premise that the show's protagonist Walter White would turn "From Mr. Chips to Scarface" through the series's course.

 In the Marx Brothers film At the Circus, as Groucho Marx is about to walk out of a scene, he shakes hands with a nearby caged monkey and says, "Goodbye, Mister Chimps."

+In 2009, the short-running ABC sitcom Better Off Ted titles its 6th episode "Goodbye, Mr. Chips" wherein the computer system misidentifies then completely deletes the account of Ted Crisp, the main character.